jorge-cardoso/lss-usdl/LSS-USDL-v2/README.md

 A graph of the full ontology may be viewed in the images directory of the project.
 This subsection explains its elements and their relations.

 `ServiceSystem` is the entity that represents the service system that is being modeled.
+A `ServiceSystem` specified the flow of interactions using the property `hasControlFlow` and the class `ControlFlow`.

+`ControlFlow` is connected to the following elements:
+ - `Source`, which describes the source (a `LogicalConnector` or an `Interaction`) of a control flow element, through the property `hasSource`
+ - `Target`, which describes the target (a `LogicalConnector` or an `Interaction`) of a control flow element, through the property `hasTarget`
+ - `xsd:string`, which describes the condition to satisfy to enable the activation of a control flow, through the property `hasCondition`
+ - `XOR`, `AND`, and `OR`, which describes the type of `LogicalConnector` that can exist.

 A `ServiceSystem` is connected to an `Interaction`, which represents service interactions, through the property `hasInteraction`.

 `Interaction` is connected to the following elements: